 AASB 17 Insurance Contracts 1 Jan 2023 AASB 17 Insurance replaces three standards that currently deal with insurance: definitions of insurance (AASB 4), general insurance (AASB 1023) and life insurance (AASB 1038).
 The concept behind the standard is to account for profit from insurance contracts in a way that considers risk associated with an insurance contract.
 There are three methods of accounting under the new standard, with the applicable method determined by the nature of the insurance contracts issued.
-The impact of AASB 17 will not have a material impact on the Company. ----------------------------------- ------------ -- ---
+The impact of AASB 17 will not have an impact on the Company.
+AASB 2020-1 Amendment to Classification of Liabilities as Current or Non- Current 1 Jan 2024 AASB 2020-1 & AASB 2022-6 were introduced to deal with liability classification issues relating to the right to defer settlement need not be unconditional and must exist at the end of the reporting period, classification based on rights to defer (not intention), liabilities settled by transferring own equity instruments prior to maturity, and additional disclosures where right to defer settlement is subject to entity complying with covenants within 12 months after the reporting period.
+The amendment will not have an impact on the Company.